The ultimate guide to pest control pricing

 What factors influence the cost of pest control?

 A general pest control prices list is a great resource for both you and your customer.
-You probably won’t price two jobs identically, but a list of pest control services prices will serve as a point of reference and let you know the minimum that you should be charging for a job.
+You probably won’t price two jobs identically, but after putting it to the test, a list of pest control services prices serves as a point of reference and will let you know the minimum that you should be charging for a job.

 But before getting into specific prices, you need to know what exactly will determine the prices on your list.
 Pest control is a complicated process, so there are many factors that will influence how you price your jobs.